Data Source Management CLI

 # Step 1: Export current data sources

-hl datasource export --output current-cameras.json
+hl datasource list --format json > current-cameras.json

 # Step 2: Edit the file (update names, URIs, etc.)